sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 ## Gemini in practice

 Gemini is basically a very stripped down version of the Internet.
-To me it feels like some kind of very nice, underground web.
+To me it feels like some kind of very niche, underground web.
 Some *capsules* I like browsing are [smol.pub](gemini://smol.pub) and [midnight.pub](gemini://midnight.pub).
 I don't have an account there yet, but I think I will make one at some point.
 I also check the